Gentle-Programmer/P3-Hangman-Game/README.md

 pyinputplus library: The pyinputplus library is a Python module for validating user input.
 This library allows you to add input validation features to your Python programs easily.
 The GitHub repository includes documentation and examples.
 [Link](https://github.com/asweigart/pyinputplus)

 YouTube Tutorials: [How to Code a Game of Hangman...
 The EASY Way!!
 (Beginner Python Tutorial)](https://www.youtube.com/watch?v=cJJTnI22IF8); [How To Code Hangman In Python | Tutorial For Beginners](https://www.youtube.com/watch?v=pFvSb7cb_Us)

+Love Sandwiches (Code Institute) - for general guidance and how to set up my API

+## Acknowledgments

+My thanks goes to the Code Institute.
+A special thanks to my amazing mentor Michal Krawczyk who helped me come up with this idea and mentored me throughout.

 Enjoy playing!